Monday, 17 February 2025

 The remainder of Disc Six comprises eight more tracks from Live at St. Andrews Folk Club, continued from Disc Four.

-The ever-reliable Danny Thompson turns up again on Disc Seven for the 1969 LP Hat.
+The ever-reliable Danny Thompson returns on Disc Seven for the 1969 LP Hat.
 This features a strange mix of contemporary pop material.
 After a somewhat odd interpretation of the Sgt Pepper track “Getting Better,” we get a brace of Paul Simon songs “Homeward Bound” and “I Am A Rock” plus Dylan’s “Down Along The Cove.”
 All are enjoyable enough, but once again, Davy’s vocals are found wanting.

 Much better is the blues material, especially a pair of Willie Dixon numbers made famous by Muddy Waters: "Hoochie Coochie Man” and “I’m Ready.”
 The final two tracks from Live at St. Andrews Folk Club are tacked on at the end of this disc.